 Rosehips have been used for generations by Egyptians, Mayans and native Americans because of their healing properties.
 Rosehip oil comes from the “hips”, the small fruits found behind the flowers, which are left once the wild roses have bloomed and lost their petals.
 It is one of the most effective oils for skin care with vital nutrients to promote a radiant, healthy looking complexion.

 A cacao tree yields brown pods with up to fifty seeds each.
 The seeds are fermented to remove their bitterness, then cleaned, roasted and cracked to produce a cocoa liquor.
 This liquor is then pressed leaving a solid mass called cocoa press cake, the cocoa butter.
-Our organic cocoa butter from the Dominican Republic has excellent emollient properties and we use it as the perfect cohort to organic unrefined shea butter in many of our creams.
+Our cocoa butter from the Dominican Republic has excellent emollient properties and we use it as the perfect cohort to organic unrefined shea butter in many of our creams.

 Macadamia is a fabulously rich and thick semi opaque oil pressed from the nuts of the macadamia trees of east Africa.
 We love to use it in our products for its capacity to moisturise and leave our skin feeling peachy smooth.